Samsung/ONE/circle-mlir/circle-mlir/tools-test/onnx2circle-rewrite-test/README.md

 This test validates whether the "RewriteCirclePass" works as expected.

+The test checks:
+- Expected operators exist in the output.
-Expectation is validated with expected operators should exist and non-expected operators should not exist.
+- Non-expected operators do not exist.

 Procedure are like follows.
 - load models used only from 'models/net' folder